DiBarrera/javatests/README.md

 - **The src directory**, containing the main files used for the course.
 - **The test directory** contains the files generated to test the classes created in src.

+- Inside our POM file, we insert the next lines:

 - To tell Maven that we will use Java 8 we must add the following lines of code:

 ```shell